IsaacBell/leads-db/README.md

 The repository includes a GitHub Actions workflow for daily data updates.
 The workflow is defined in `.github/workflows/daily-updater.yml` and runs on a scheduled basis or can be triggered manually.

+## Todos

+- Change the base url in the postman collection

 ## License

 This project is licensed under the MIT License.